Saeryn & Rhyas, Talons of Everblight

 A lot of janky maneuvers have been shut down for the Twins since it's not longer possible to charge friendly models.
 Before, you could have Saeryn charge Rhyas, and then have Rhyas charge what you want dead (before attacking, due to the order of activation rules for units), allowing Saeryn to still succeed her charge and keep Rhyas in CMD, but not actually hit her.
 Now, you'll have to have something nearby to charge with Saeryn, or force her to run, neither of which are ideal options.

 As they are both fully fledged warlocks, you can set up some interesting scenario pressure if the opportunity arises.
 While you still may only dominate a single point for scoring, you can have both warlocks threatening to dominate, and simply choose which point to score on.
 This gives you some flexibility of which point to focus your efforts on each turn, and also forces your opponent to commit more resources to each individual scenario location.
+In current Steamroller rules (2017 and later), both warlocks can control different zones/flags, as long as Rhyas is in formation.

 Strategy, Combos, and Synergies